 Objectives Encourage the use of energy efficient lifts and escalators.
 Applicability Applicable to ALL lifts and/or escalators in the development.
-Baseline Standard - Requirements credit can be scored for the use of lifts with energy efficient features such as AC variable voltage and variable frequency (VVVF) motor drive or equivalent. credit can be scored for the use if lifts with sleep mode features. credit can be scored for the use of escalators with motion sensors to regulate usage.
-Documentary Evidences Extracts of the tender specification indicating the types of lifts &amp; escalators and related features used.
+Baseline Standard - Requirements 1 credit can be scored for the use of lifts with energy efficient features such as AC variable voltage and variable frequency (VVVF) motor drive and sleep mode features or equivalent.
+1 credit can be scored for the use of escalators with motion sensors to regulate usage.
+Documentary Evidences Extracts of the tender specification indicating the types of lifts & escalators and related features used.
 Plan layout showing the location of the lifts and escalators.
-Schedules showing the total number of lifts &amp; escalators and its power consumption.
-Technical information of the lifts &amp; escalators.
-References - Worked Example 1-9 Proposed development has the following provision: Two lift types: Type L1 with VVVF motor drive and sleep mode features
+Schedules showing the total number of lifts & escalators and its power consumption.
+Technical information of the lifts & escalators.
+References - Worked Example 1-9 Proposed development has the following provision: Two lift types: Type L1 with VVVF motor drive and sleep mode features Type L2 with VVVF motor drive and sleep mode features Two escalator types: Type E1 with VVVF motor drive and motion sensors Type E2 without VVVF motor drive and motion sensors 1 credit for the use of lifts with VVVF motor drive; and 1 credit for the use of lifts with sleep mode features No credits for escalators as not all escalators are designed with motion sensors Credits scored for 1-9 = 2 credits (out of 3 credits)